ocaml/platform-blog/Signing-the-opam-repository.md

 TUF distributes a directory structure containing the code archive, whereas opam distributes metadata about OCaml packages.
-Opam uses git (and GitHub at the moment) as a first class citizen: new packages are submitted as pull requests by maintainers who already have a GitHub account.
+Opam uses git (and GitHub at the moment) as a first class citizen: new packages are submitted as pull requests by developers who already have a GitHub account.

 Note that TUF specifies the signing hierarchy and the format to deliver and